gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 You'll be prompted to choose a force field.
 Choose OPLS.
-If you have an option between two different force field directories, choose the OPLS that is in the copied directory you made.
+If you have an option between two different force field directories, choose the OPLS that is in the the copied directory you made.
 For the water model choose TIP4PEW.
-If you get an error that GROMACS cannot find residue `CH4` you may beusing the wrong force field.
+If you get an error that GROMACS cannot find residue `CH4` you may be using the wrong force field.

 Three files will be created: `conf.gro`, `posre.itp`,